ML experiment management with Kubeflow TensorBoard

 Getting started

-In the Kubeflow dashboard, select the Notebooks tab.
+- In the Kubeflow dashboard, go to the Notebooks tab.

-Click the [New Notebook] button at the top to create a notebook instance.
+- Click the [New Notebook] button to create an instance.

-In the New notebook setup screen, enter the following details:
+- In the New notebook setup screen, enter the following:

 -